twoBirds/twobirds/README.md

 ### Repository

-In twoBirds, on the client side you have a repository of plain JS objects.
-These are the copy sources of the instances you later create on DOM nodes.
-In general this follows a mixin pattern.
+In twoBirds, on the client side you have a repository of plain JS claases.
+These are used to create instances.
+The instances are saved in the DOM nodes or in other tB instances.

-### Repository Objects
+### Instances

 There are 3 property names in twoBirds objects that are reserved:

 * *target*: ... is the DOM node the tB instance is attached to.
 In nested objects it is inherited from the parent, but AT RUNTIME can be set to another DOM node as well if necessary.
 You cannot set this property in a repo object, since it would make no sense.

-* *name*: ... is the namespace of the repo object, and should be set accordingly, since both the regEx selector tb(/.../) as well as the .instanceOf("namespace") method checks against the "name" property.
+* *namespace*: ... is the namespace of the repo object, and should be set accordingly, since both the regEx selector tb(/.../) as well as the .instanceOf("namespace") method checks against the "name" property.

 * *handlers*: ... is a plain object, where { key: value } is { eventName: function( params ){ /\*...\*/ } }.
 If for some reasons you need more than one handler for an eventName, eventName also can be an array of callback functions.
+Internally they are converted to array anyway.

 As for handlers, there currently is 1 event name that is reserved:

-* *tb.init*: function(){ /* all requirement loading for all nestings is done, now construct the object as necessary */ }
+* *init*: function(){ /* all requirement loading for all nestings is done, now construct the object as necessary */ }

-This event bubbles down the nested structure, when all required files have been loaded, hereby initializing the object.
+This event will be sent to every newly created instance, when all required files have been loaded.

 There is a special convention inside twoBirds instances: